 White was open about his struggles with writing and procrastination.
 In an interview, he revealed that he would walk around his house, straightening picture frames and rugs, before sitting down to write.
 "Delay is natural to a writer," White admitted.
 But he cautioned that writers have to somehow conquer procrastination: "A writer who waits for ideal conditions under which to work will die without putting a word on paper."

-10. White fought Alzheimer's disease with grace and humor.
+10. E.B.
+White fought Alzheimer's disease with grace and humor.

 Before White died in October 1985, he suffered from Alzheimer’s disease.
 His son read his father’s books and essays aloud, and White usually enjoyed hearing his writing.
 Because he didn’t remember that he was the author of the words, he would pooh-pooh some passages, saying that the writing wasn’t good enough.
 But when he liked other passages, he would ask his son, Joel, who wrote the words.
 "You did, Dad," Joel said.
 White replied, "Well, not bad."